Aligator77/angular-jointjs-graph/README.md

 ### <a name="graph-node-svg"></a>Graph node SVG template

-The framework defines a very basic template for presenting the nodes on the graph.
-It consists of a plain rectangle, a connection port area, from which a new link can be dragged away, and a node remove area, which removes the node upon click:
+Prior to version `0.1.8`, the framework defined a _partial_ template for presenting the nodes on the graph.
+It had the following markup:

 ```SVG
 <g class="graph-node-template">